copier-org/copier/docs/configuring.md

         1. Ignore instructions for projects generated with the template.

     However, it is true that the value of this option can itself be templated.
-This would let you have different templates that all use the same questionary, and the used template would be saved as an answer.
+This would let you have different templates that all use the same questionnaire, and the used template would be saved as an answer.
 It would let the user update safely and change that option in the future.